Tuberculin Skin TestSkip to the navigation

 A firm bump that is 15 mm (0.6 in.) in size suggests a TB infection in people who are in a low-risk group.

-A positive tuberculin skin test does not mean you have a contagious (active) infection.
-The test cannot tell if the infection is active or inactive (latent TB).
+A positive tuberculin skin test does not mean you have contagious (active) TB.
+The test cannot tell whether you have active or inactive (latent) TB.
 It also cannot tell the difference between a TB infection and a TB vaccination ( BCG vaccination ).
-More tests—such as a chest X-ray, a sputum culture , or both—are usually done to see if you have an active TB infection.
+More tests-such as a chest X-ray, a sputum culture , or both-are usually done to see if you have active TB.

 What Affects the Test

 Reasons you may not be able to have the test or why the results may not be helpful include:

 - A BCG (bacille Calmette-Guérin) vaccination.
 If you have had a BCG vaccination, you may have a positive PPD skin test even though you don't have TB.

 - Taking medicines that suppress the immune system , such as corticosteroids.

 - Conditions that weaken the immune system, such as HIV infection or cancer.
 The result also may be affected if a person is severely malnourished.

 - Some vaccinations for infections, such as measles, mumps, rubella, polio, or chickenpox, given within 6 weeks before the tuberculin test.
 A recent infection with one of these viruses can also interfere with test results for a short period of time.
 The skin test also may be positive if the person has an infection caused by a mycobacterium other than the one that causes TB.